vizzuhq/pyscript-vizzu-demo/README.md

 }, dict_converter=Object.fromEntries))
 ```

-### Modifying the chart
+### Animating the chart

-From this point we can repeat the `animate` calls and transform our chart.
+From this point, repeatedly calling the `animate` method will transform the chart.
+We suggest that you check the [tutorial](https://lib.vizzuhq.com/latest/#chapter-0.0) and the [examples](https://lib.vizzuhq.com/latest/#animated-charts) to get a sense of how to build animated charts and data stories with Vizzu.

 ```Python
 chart.animate(to_js({